fcipaq/rp2040-doom-picohero/README.md

 # RP2040 Doom - now for the *Pico Held*

 This is the adaption of *Graham Sanderson's* great Doom port for the RP2040 which was made working on LCDs by *rsheldiii* and now runs on the *Pico Hero*.
-Thanks for the amazing work.
+Thanks to *Graham Sanderson's* for the amazing port and *rsheldiii* for making it work on LCDs.

 ![Doom on the Pico Held](images/img1.jpg)